N3bby/mobiele-toepassingen_karavaan/domain/README.md

 > This method will throw an Error when supplying an ID that does not belong to an existing `Trip`.
 > See "Get a single Trip by its ID" for more information about Error handling.

-## 7. Get a list of participants to a Trip
+## 7. Get a list of participants from a Trip

-We can retrieve a list of participants to a Trip by using the `getParticipantsByTripId(tripId)` facade method, where `tripId` is the ID of the Trip we want to get the participants from.
+We can retrieve a list of participants from a Trip by using the `getParticipantsByTripId(tripId)` facade method, where `tripId` is the ID of the Trip we want to get the participants from.
-This method will return an `Array<Person>` containing all the participants to this `Trip`.
+This method will return an `Array<Person>` containing all the participants from this `Trip`.

 ```javascript
 // Get a list of participants from Trip with ID = 1.